Steven-Grevera/ENC4265/manual.md

 ### Mechanical Doll
 ![image](https://github.com/user-attachments/assets/847f0953-7308-425d-b96c-e61c7a256e9f)
-*Figure 181: Image of a Mechancial Doll appariton chasing the player.
+*Figure 181: Image of a Mechanical Doll appariton chasing the player.
 Image Taken From: https://img.wiki3.jp/shadowcorridor2amanoyohira/kikainingyou.jpg*

-The Mechanical Doll Apparition only appears in The Shrine corridor and they will only begin to wander around or chase after you if you walk into their search lights from their eyes or trigger the map gimmick depending on the difficulty you are playing on.
+The Mechanical Doll Apparition only appears in The Shrine corridor and they will only begin to wander around or chase after you if you walk into their searchlights from their eyes or trigger the map gimmick, depending on the difficulty you are playing on.

 ![image](https://github.com/user-attachments/assets/66044c1a-11d9-40c8-a4f1-9b12be37afc6)
-*Figure 182: Image of a dormant Mechanical Doll shining out it's search light from it's eyes, waiting for a player to walk into it's light.
+*Figure 182: Image of a dormant Mechanical Doll shining out its searchlight from its eyes, waiting for a player to walk into its light.
 Image Taken By: Steven Grevera*

-The Mechanical Doll can be shot and stunned by gunfire but will not make any indication aside from stopping it’s movement that it’s been hit.
-Additionally, they will not react to the sound of your running but will react to screaming Hanging Men, as well as firecrackers.
-Which you can use to your advantage to draw them away.
-If they see you however, they will pursue you at all cost.
+The Mechanical Doll can be shot and stunned by gunfire but will not make any indication aside from stopping its movement that it’s been hit.
+Additionally, they will not react to the sound of your running but will react to screaming Hanging Men, as well as firecrackers, which you can use to your advantage to draw them away.
+If they see you, however, they will pursue you at all costs.

 ### Haikara (Stylish, Megaphone Heads)
 ![image](https://github.com/user-attachments/assets/f1bd9d32-0742-46bb-94b1-5916381f19b7)
 *Figure 183: Image of a Haikara frozen in time and appearing to seem like it's pointing in black and white.
 Image Taken By: Steven Grevera*

-The first thing you will hear is a type of crazed chattering through a filtered technological wind pipe of some kind.
+The first thing you will hear is a type of crazed chattering through a filtered technological windpipe of some kind.
 These are the sounds produced through the megaphone.
 While it is within hearing distance of the player, it will start to build up your “insanity” gauge.
 Causing major issues if you end up not being able to find cover.
-As if you scream by becoming “frenzied”, you will be discovered and likely lose a Cande Light (Life Point).
+As if you scream by becoming “frenzied,” you will be discovered and likely lose a Cande Light (Life Point).

 ![image](https://github.com/user-attachments/assets/bc916f8f-0f71-49cc-b4aa-b3c008b7dbb1)
 *Figure 184: Image of a Haikara walking away from the player as it's not spotted them yet.
 Image Taken By: Steven Grevera*

-Haikara due to their lack of heads, are considered “blind”, to an extent, in that they won’t usually react to light sources at all.
-However, they will “see/sense” you if you can be found within a straight line and their ability to sense you will increase if you have light sources up, other then the Butterfly Lantern.
+Haikara, due to their lack of heads, are considered “blind” to an extent in that they won’t usually react to light sources at all.
+However, they will “see/sense” you if you can be found within a straight line and their ability to sense you will increase if you have light sources up other than the Butterfly Lantern.

 The Haikara are a type of stylish, Eurocentric Japanese clothing that were popular in the Meiji period ( 1868-1912) of Japanese culture.
-The Emperor Meiji in Japaense culture is seen as an Emperor that took their traditions and kept the nation as it’s nation and yet still modernized it and embraced some of it’s European traditions as well.
+Emperor Meiji, in Japanese culture, is seen as an Emperor who took their traditions and kept the nation as its nation while still modernizing it and embracing some of its European traditions.
 In the context of this Apparition, it could mean two possibilities.
-It could simply be a note of their fancy looking Europeanized clothing, as well as the Apparitions location in “The Glass Building” in normal circumstances, which is a fancy large corridor in itself.
-Alternatively, it could be a critique on a time in which the Japanese changed drastically and became more Europeanized.
-Which is a Japanese criticism primarily pointed at Americans, specifically.
+It could simply be a note of their fancy-looking Europeanized clothing, as well as the Apparitions location in “The Glass Building” in normal circumstances, which is a fancy large corridor in itself.
+Alternatively, it could be a critique of a time in which the Japanese changed drastically and became more Europeanized.
+This is a Japanese criticism that is primarily directed at Americans.

 <a name="anchor14"></a>

 ### Mayubo (Cocoon, Baby Faces)
 ![image](https://github.com/user-attachments/assets/bef1d9d5-fb4f-4844-957e-2b752eee4d07)
-*Figure 185: Image of a Mayubo facing the player, crying out with it's baby face.
+*Figure 185: Image of a Mayubo facing the player, crying out with its baby face.
 Image Taken By: Steven Grevera*

 The Mayubo will start attached to a Magatama, like a parasitic organism.
-It will be inside a large blood red tumor looking growth on the ceiling that is attached to the Magatama.
-It will not activate and burst out this tumor, unless you pick up the Magatama.
-This tumor, is likely a “cocoon”, hence, it’s name of Mayubo, which is a name which means “Cocoon” due to the Kanji: 繭
+It will be inside a large blood-red tumor-looking growth on the ceiling that is attached to the Magatama.
+It will not activate and burst out this tumor unless you pick up the Magatama.
+This tumor is likely a “cocoon,” hence, its name of Mayubo, which is a name which means “Cocoon” due to the Kanji: 繭

 ![image](https://github.com/user-attachments/assets/1fbbadc2-502d-4322-92e4-543a327babea)
-*Figure 186: Image of a the cocoon a Mayubo was previously in before it burst open.
+*Figure 186: Image of the cocoon a Mayubo was previously in before it burst open.
 Image Taken By: Steven Grevera*

 Once it has emerged, it will cry loudly with the face of a baby and pursue you.
 It is a fast Apparition and can instantly break down doors.
-Your best bet is to have means to stun it such as a gun and then to flee as fast as you can.
-Once you have escaped it’s range and your heartbeat returns to normal, The Apparition will curl up on the ground, running out of lifeforce and die there.
+Your best bet is to have means to stun it, such as a gun and then to flee as fast as you can.
+Once you have escaped its range and your heartbeat returns to normal, The Apparition will curl up on the ground, running out of lifeforce and die there.

 ![image](https://github.com/user-attachments/assets/c2042b3f-f1de-4f07-9a31-c09175a9c9fd)
 *Figure 187: Image of a dead Mayubo due to the player escaping it.
 Image Taken By: Steven Grevera*